 Lastly, take the acorn squash from the oven and fill them with the kale and quinoa stuffing.
 If desired, sprinkle goat cheese on top.

 What else can I Stuff Roasted Acorn Squash with

+Let this recipe be an inspiration to keep stuffing acorn squash (and other squashes) with delicious fillings.
 A few of my other favorite things to stuff acorn squash with is:

 - Ground turkey

-How to Store Roasted Acorn Squash
+How to Store quinoa stuffed Acorn Squash

 - 2 medium sized acorn squash

 - 1/4 cup hazelnuts